dect-e/python-mitel/docs/README.md

 # python-mitel (Python API for Mitel SIP-DECT)

+## Status of this project

+This library was originally developed by Eventphone at https://github.com/eventphone/python-mitel.
+Eventphone has since moved to https://github.com/eventphone/mitel-api and stopped work on python-mitel.
+The fork at https://github.com/dect-e/python-mitel is maintained by a different team, and is being updated and extended as-needed (no guarantees there!).

 ## Overview and Purpose

 The Mitel SIP-DECT solution is a scalable IP-based multicell